-Protocol for Change of Advisor or Degree Plan (Ph.D. to M.S.)
+Protocol for Change of Advisor or Degree Plan (Ph.D. to M.S.
+OR M.S. to Ph.D)

 The Graduate Admissions and Advisory Committee (GAAC) recognize that cases occasionally occur in which a graduate student and advisor wish to sever their relationship.
 This may happen if the advisor leaves the Department of Biology, if the student's interests evolve and no longer are well met by the advisor's expertise, or if the advisor loses confidence in the student, among other reasons.